ruthvik2424/PXE-Server-Configuration/README.md

 # PXE-Server-Configuration
-## Configuring a PXE Server in VMware Ubuntu VM for Network Booting and OS Installation
+## Configuring a PXE Server in VMware Workstation On Ubuntu VM for Network Booting and OS Installation
 ## Overview
 **This project guides you through the process of setting up a PXE (Preboot Execution Environment) server within an Ubuntu virtual machine hosted on VMware.
 A PXE server is a powerful tool that simplifies the deployment and installation of operating systems across a network.
 With this setup, you can perform network-based OS installations on multiple virtual machines within your VMware environment, eliminating the need for physical installation media such as DVDs or USB drives.
 This project specifically focuses on configuring a PXE server for booting and installing CentOS 8, a popular Linux distribution, on your VMware-based virtual machines.**